-The status of an individual judged to be abusive, persistent or unreasonable will be reviewed by the Chief Executive no less than every six months.
+The status of an individual judged to be abusive, persistent or unreasonable will be reviewed by the appropriate Strategic Head no less than every six months.
 The individual will be informed of the result of this review, and if the decision to apply this policy to them has changed, been extended or lifted.
-Where restrictions are lifted, immediate consideration will be given to re-introducing them should the behaviour which led to the original restrictions return.
+Where restrictions are lifted, immediate consideration will be given to reintroducing them should the behaviour which led to the original restrictions return.